 |Projected Job Growth (2018-2028)*||3% (for all middle school teachers)

 11% (for all postsecondary teachers)

 |Median Salary (2018)*||$58,600 (for all middle school teachers)

 $60,320 (for all high school teachers)

 History Teacher Career Information

-According to the U.S. Bureau of Labor Statistics (BLS), job openings for middle and high school teachers are expected to increase by 6% from 2014-24.
+According to the U.S. Bureau of Labor Statistics (BLS), job openings for middle school teachers and high school teachers are expected to increase by 3% and 4% respectively from 2018-28.
 The BLS notes that demand for middle and high school teachers will be approximately equal to the national rate for all other occupations.
-Teachers at the postsecondary level are predicted to experience a 13% increase in employment.
+Teachers at the postsecondary level are predicted to experience a 11% increase in employment.
 This will be due to rising enrollment rates at four-year institutions.

 History Teacher Job Duties

 History teachers develop students' knowledge of historical events and social science at the middle school, high school and postsecondary levels.
 They prepare for class by deciding what material to cover, as well as how extensively they should discuss topics.
 For example, American history teachers may briefly cover the French Revolution, but delve much more deeply into the American Revolution.
 Once the curriculum is set, history teachers present lectures and grade instruction materials.
 History teachers may also have duties outside of the classroom, such as preparing class trips or monitoring student organizations.

 Middle and High School Teaching Positions